Overview

 Medical Services

-Under the previous civilian-led government, Burma’s healthcare sector improved significantly, mainly in the preventive care areas, including H.I.V., malaria, and tuberculosis prevention programs.
-Currently, the Burmese healthcare industry is facing a significant shortage of facilities, technology, and qualified nurses and healthcare professionals.
-People who can afford high-quality medical services travel to neighboring countries for medical check-ups and treatment, spending approximately $600 million per year.
-This points to a massive need for reliable and high-quality medical services in the country.
-The government permits foreign medical professionals to work in Burma through joint venture businesses.
-In addition, U.S. health education providers can find business opportunities in Burma since training and capacity-building services for medical staff are in high demand.
+The Burmese healthcare industry is facing a significant shortage of facilities, technology, medical services, qualified nurses, and healthcare professionals.
+People who can afford high-quality medical services travel to neighboring countries for medical check-ups and treatment, a market estimated at over $600 million per year, demonstrating the country’s tremendous need for reliable and high-quality medical services.
+Training and capacity-building services for medical staff are in great demand, creating commercial opportunities for U.S. health education providers.

 Medical Technology

 Burma lags in the medical technology area, from poor patient data records management to advanced diagnostic treatment methods.
-Limited internet connection coverage in remote areas hinders telehealth services.
+Despite many hurdles, Burma’s healthcare system has shown resilience by developing solutions such as telemedicine, mobile clinics, and online medical service platforms as alternate healthcare delivery pathways.
+However, limited internet connection coverage and unstable electricity supply hinder such services in remote areas.

 Medical Devices

-The country presents tremendous business opportunities for U.S. exports of medical equipment and supplies.
+The country presents strong business opportunities for U.S. medical equipment and supplies.
 Burma’s private health sector depends on imported medical equipment and supplies to meet the increasing local demand for high-quality health services.

-Currently, the 1992 National Drug Law is the only legislation in effect, and it does not cover medical devices.
+Currently, the 1992 National Drug Law is the only legislation in effect and does not cover medical devices.
 The Food and Drug Administration (FDA) has been drafting rules and regulations to regulate the use/production of medical devices in collaboration with the U.S. Agency for International Development and other NGOs.

 Opportunities and Challenges